 But what does this have to do with shredding?

-Without a way of securely disposing of unsold goods, fashion lines become vulnerable to damages in the brand’s reputation.
+Without a way of securely disposing of unsold goods, fashion lines risk damage to the brand’s reputation.
 This is particularly prevalent for high-end fashion brands where exclusivity is a large part of the customer appeal.
 But this risk isn’t solely reputational; it could affect the jobs of many people working for these brands, and also the huge contribution they make to our economy.
 Without secure destruction, brands risk their intellectual property falling into the wrong hands.
-This brings us onto our next point, the clothing counterfeiting industry and how this affects everyone.
+This brings us to our next point, the clothing counterfeiting industry and how this affects everyone.

 The counterfeiting industry – how does it affect me?

-Counterfeiting is a colossal illegal industry, globally worth around £352billion.
-In the UK alone, the counterfeiting of apparel and accessories costs the economy around £9billion every single year.
+Counterfeiting is a colossal illegal industry, globally worth around £352bn.
+In the UK alone, the counterfeiting of apparel and accessories costs the economy around £9bn every single year.
 If we translate that damage into jobs, we can estimate that counterfeiting is directly responsible for putting 4100 people out of work in the UK annually³.

 But counterfeiting isn’t just a problem that affects brands and jobs.
 Consumers also are vulnerable to deception, with the proliferation of fake products flooding online markets undetected.
 The poor quality of these fake goods, which consumers often pay full price for believing they are genuine, also results in further damage to brand reputations.
-This can cost brands loyal customers through no fault of their own.
+This can cost brands loyal customers.

 Why is product destruction necessary and how do we keep it as green as possible?